Crow Holdings: 1990s

-In 1997 the Trammell Crow Company went public, trading shares on the New York Stock Exchange.
+In 1997, the Trammell Crow Company went public, trading shares on the New York Stock Exchange.
 At the time, TCC was one of the largest diversified commercial real estate services companies and the largest commercial property manager in the US.
+Around this time, several Crow Holdings alumni spun off multifamily development companies such as AvalonBay Communities and AMLI Residential.

+Avalon acquired properties from TCR Midwest and TCR Pacific Northwest in 1997 and 1998, respectively.
+In 1998, Avalon merged with Bay Apartment Communities to create, AvalonBay Communities.
+It was the first bi-coastal multifamily REIT and, as of 2020 it was the largest apartment REIT in the country by equity market capitalization.

+Wyndham merged with hotel REIT Patriot American Hospitality in 1998.

 In 1998 Crow Family Holdings dropped “family” from the name of the private holding company.
+Also in 1998, Crow Holdings closed its first real estate fund establishing the foundation for Crow Holdings Capital.
+Also in 1998, it acquired TCR South Florida.

 2000s

+Patriot American Hospitality was later converted from a REIT to a corporation and renamed Wyndham International.
+Blackstone acquired Wyndham International in 2005.

 In 2006 Trammell Crow Company was sold to the CB Richard Ellis Group.

+In 2008, Crow Holdings moved into its Old Parkland headquarters located in Dallas, Texas, having acquired the historic campus in 2006.

+In 2017, Michael Levy was appointed as CEO of the firm.
+In 2023, Crow Holdings founded Crow Holdings Renewables to develop solar and energy storage assets.

+In February 2024, Crow Holdings Capital closed its tenth value-add real estate fund at $3.1 billion.
+In addition to the primary fund, the company secured co-invest agreements of nearly $600 million.
+The fund will continue to invest in industrial, multifamily, and specialty real estate.

 Management team

 Harlan Crow was CEO of Crow Holdings until 2017, remaining as chairman of the board.
 Anne Raymond was managing director of Crow Holdings until 2017 and is a member of the board.
 Michael Levy became CEO of Crow Holdings in November, 2017.
-Ken Valach is the CEO of Trammell Crow Residential and Crow Holdings Industrial.
+Ken Valach is the CEO of Crow Holdings Development.
 Bob McClain is CEO and head of the Real Estate Investment Committee for Crow Holdings Capital.

 Selected properties

-Old Parkland
+Crow Holdings specializes in multifamily and industrial projects however throughout its history the company has developed and continues to own several notable properties.

-Parkland Hospital was built in 1894, but fell into disrepair after the hospital relocated in 1954.In 2006 Crow Holdings redeveloped the property to office space, renaming it Old Parkland.
-In 2009 the company moved its headquarters into the renovated building.
+Parkland Hospital was built in 1894, but fell into disrepair after the hospital relocated in 1954.
+In 2006 Crow Holdings redeveloped the property to office space, renaming it Old Parkland.
+In 2009 the company moved its headquarters into the renovated building called Old Main.